JanNeuendorf/lorevault/README.md

 [[file.source]]
 type = "text"
-content = "This file was written by {{author}}."
+content = "This file was written by {{author}}." ignore_variables=false # This is the default.
+If true, the text is protected from replacements.
 ```
 They can not be used inside hashes, tags or types.